IBT-FMI/COSplay/documentation/pyboard.rst

 Circuit
 =======

 The following figure shows the circuit used with the pyboard.
-BNC 1-3 can short circuit the incoming BNC.
-Ports 4-6 can deliver 3.3V TTL pulses.
-Port 5 and 6 further more allow changing the amplitude of the TTL pusle.
+BNC 1 and 2 can short circuit the incoming BNC.
+Ports 3 and 4 can deliver ~4.2V TTL pulses.
+Port 5 and 6 allow changing the amplitude of a TTL pusle (max. ~3.3V).
+Exact output values depend on the input voltage of the USB port.

 .. image:: circuit.png